 I hereby inform of my cancellation of my [electricity/natural gas] contract as of [desired date of cancellation].
 This date takes into account the period of notice set out in the general terms and conditions applicable to this contract.
 Therefore, no compensation for cancellation may be claimed.

-Please can you also send me in writing confirmation of the date on which cancellation will come into effect as well as a final settlement invoice.
+Please can you also send me in writing confirmation of the date when the cancellation will come into effect as well as a final settlement invoice?

 I look forward to receiving your earliest response.

 [Family and given names]

 In Belgium, it is possible to cancel your power contract at any time.
 Regardless of your provider, the reason for it, or the type of contract (specific or indeterminate duration, fixed or variable energy tariff).
 In addition, this procedure is totally free of charge provided you respect a period of notice of at least 30 days.
 Let us recall, this is not applicable in the case of moving house.

 However, if no cancellation fee can be claimed, you may need to pay the subscription fee, even if your contract ends after a few months.
 Some providers charge the annual subscription at the start of the year and not in proportion to the months of delivery.
 Clearly, this means of calculation, resembling compensation for cancellation in disguise, penalizes the customer.
 That’s why we invite you to contact us by phone on 0800 37 456 to find out which suppliers do so.